Last Updated on October 5, 2021 by Chef Mireille

 Where does Peanut Soup come from?

 In Suriname, peanut soup is always eaten with tom tom (little green plantain balls).
+This special little twist makes this an excellent recipe for Peanut Soup you have to try!
+Your taste buds will be thanking you.

 My grandfather and many of my aunts, uncles and cousins are from Suriname.
 In fact, my family has a mango plantation there that any descendant can live on, if desired.
 Who knows – maybe I’ll move there one day 😉